coinfloor/API/WEBSOCKET-README.md

 `tag` is present iff `tag` was given and non-zero in the request.

-`volume` is the user's 30-day trailing trade volume in the specifed asset.
+`volume` is the user's 30-day trailing trade volume in the specified asset.

 ### Error Reply